perfact/zodbsync/README.md

   defined.
 However, the intention is not to pre-apply a change that is about to also be included upstream, but to freeze and record the object into some other layer.
+- A migration path for systems that don't use layers yet, but have a lot of the same objects that are to be provided by a separate layer, which will probably have some deviations.
+It needs to be possible to decide which objects to reset to their upstream state, which to freeze as changed into the custom layer and which to add as change to the separate layer (intending to include that change upstream until the next release).
+- Similarly, for the few systems that use the "original" layering system from 23.2.0, a migration path needs to be provided.
+For any deviating object, it needs to be decided if that object is to be frozen in the custom layer or reset to its upstream state.

 ## Compatibility
 This package replaces similar functionality that was previously found in